tolumide-ng/ASCII-FACES-eMarket/README.md

 3. [W3.org - requestIdleCallback](https://www.w3.org/TR/requestidlecallback/)

 ** Please Note:
-==> This browser currently have no support for older broswers that does not support requestIdlecallback
+==> This project currently have no support for older broswers that does not support requestIdlecallback